 (d) Confidentiality.
 The contents of this Agreement and all other documents relating to this Agreement, and any information made available by one party to the other party with respect to this Agreement or any Transaction hereunder are confidential and shall not be disclosed to any third party (nor shall any public announcement or press release relating to this Agreement or any Transaction hereunder be made by either party), except for such information (i) as may become generally available to the public, (ii) as may be required or appropriate in response to any summons, subpoena, or otherwise in connection with any litigation or to comply with any applicable law, order, regulation, ruling, or accounting disclosure rule or standard, (iii) as may be obtained from a non-confidential source that disclosed such information in a manner that did not violate its obligations to the other party in making such disclosure, or (iv) as may be furnished to that party's auditors, attorneys or advisors which are required to keep the information that is disclosed in confidence.

-(e) Additional Governing Law Provision.
-The parties hereby agree that Section 5-1401 of the New York General Obligations Law shall be applicable to the Agreement.

 IN WITNESS WHEREOF, the parties have executed this document on the respective dates specified below with effect from the date specified on the first page of this document.